-In October 2015, HACSM increased the subsidy amounts on the TST for all households who were subject to an owner-initiated rent increase that would result in a tenant rent burden greater than 40% of their monthly adjusted income and for new applicants and relocating participants to address the extremely competitive rental market in San Mateo County.
-The updated TST can be found in Appendix Four.
+As a result of on-going monitoring of the tenant rent burden, and voucher utilization, in October 2017, HACSM increased the subsidy amounts on the TST for all households who were subject to an owner-initiated rent increase that would result in a tenant rent burden greater than 40% of their monthly adjusted income and for new applicants and relocating participants to address the extremely competitive rental market in San Mateo County.
+The updated TST can be found in Appendix Three.